 There’s still risk involved in the ARM even if you plan to sell the house.

 If you can find a buyer, but not for the price you paid for the house, the difference between the sale price and what you owe will follow you around.
-Draining your monthly income until you finally get it paid off.
+It is draining your monthly income until you finally get it paid off.

 On the other hand, if you’re in your house for the long haul, the savings are likely to get wiped out once the adjustment period starts.